Children's Hospital Colorado

 Call

 A cataract is cloudiness in the lens of the eye.
-In a healthy eye, the lens is clear, allowing light to pass through to produce a clear image.
-When a child (or adult) has a cataract, light cannot pass through the lens.
-The cataract (cloudiness) causes a blurry image.
-A child can have a small cataract that does not affect vision or a large cataract causing vision loss.
+In a healthy eye, the lens is clear, allowing light to pass through and produce a clear image.
+When a child has a cataract, light can’t fully pass through the cloudy lens, which creates a blurry image.
+Children can have a small cataract that doesn’t affect vision but a large cataract can cause vision loss.
+Cataracts that affect vision can be removed with cataract surgery.

 Types of pediatric cataracts

-The lens has two parts: the nucleus, which is the center and the cortex, which surrounds the nucleus.
-Both parts of the lens are inside a capsule.
-Cataracts vary in size and location in the different parts of lens.
+The eye lens has two parts: the nucleus, which is the center, and the cortex, which surrounds the nucleus.
+Both parts of the lens are inside a capsular bag, which supports the lens and maintains its position in the eye.
+Cataracts vary in size and location in the different parts of the lens.
 Types of cataracts include:

 • Lamellar cataract: in between the center and surrounding layer of the lens